RunSi/DEVWKS-2601/README.md

 ## Credits

-The code snippets and lab could not have been created without the excellent support and guidance form the Cisco ASG Genie Development team
-- 2018 Pioneer Award Winners.
+The code snippets and lab could not have been created without the excellent support and guidance form the Cisco ASG Genie Development team, 2018 Pioneer Award Winners.
 In particular [Siming Yuan](https://github.com/siming85), [Jean-Benoit Aubin](https://github.com/jeaubin) and [Karim Mohamed](https://github.com/karmoham).
 Could not have done without support of [Kevin Corbin](https://github.com/kecorbin) either.